 The Wicca religion was started by a British anthropologist, Gerald Gardner (1884-1964), and it boomed in England when the British Witchcraft Act was repealed in 1951.
 It is not an “old religion” as it purports to be.
-But today, there are different associations, centres, festivals, gatherings, media, books and shops all dedicated to disseminating and defending the ideology of “white” witchcraft.
-It attracts many because it adapts well to the humanistic and relativistic values of the western civilization; claims to be an “Old Path” offering ancient wisdom and denies the existence of Satan.
+Today, there are different associations, centres, festivals, gatherings, media, books and shops all dedicated to disseminating “white” witchcraft.
+It attracts many people because it adapts well to the humanistic and relativistic values of Western civilization.
+It claims to be an “Old Path” offering ancient wisdom and denies the existence of Satan.

 2. Black / “Underground” witchcraft

-This is more “underground” and secretive and not as public as “white” witchcraft.
-Black witchcraft can be continental i.e adapted to a continent.
-In the West, it is affiliated with vampire cults, hardcore or eclectic Satanism, and many underground covens of witchcraft.
+This is more “underground” and secretive unlike “white” witchcraft.
+This form can be continental i.e. adapted to a continent.
+In the West, it’s affiliated with vampire cults, hardcore or eclectic Satanism, and many other underground covens of witchcraft.
 “The major themes of initiation into Black Witchcraft are suffering, death and rebirth” says Niki, mentioned earlier.
 “This being true for me, I underwent a ritual which was symbolic of physically dying, and I was then symbolically reborn as a new person possessing new knowledge.”

 Unlike the “white” witches, black witches readily acknowledge the existence of Satan and operate with more powerful demons.
 “Black witches and Satanists believe in the ultimate battle between good and evil, evil will triumph” wrote Doreen Irvine, in her autobiography, From Witchcraft to Christ.
 “They believe that Lucifer will one day conquer Christ and will retrieve what they call his rightful place… The more evil, the better, is the motto of the black witch and Satanist.“

-b) They have a priesthood or a leader that acts as a mouthpiece.
-Many covens are led by a high priest/priestess.
-Some belong to an order, some don’t.
+b) They have a leader that assigns roles and act as mouthpiece.
+Some covens are led by a high priest/priestess.
+Some are not.

 c) They go on astral journeys for various assignments or meetings, especially at nights.

-d) They all have physical or spiritual working tools e.g the athame (witch’s dagger), chalice or cauldron (pot), cords (red, white and blue), wand, sword, censer and the pentacle.
+d) Every witch has physical or spiritual working tools e.g. the athame (witch’s dagger), chalice or cauldron (pot), cords (red, white and blue), wand, sword, censer and the pentacle.
 Some have spiritual padlocks, pins mirrors, guns, brooms etc.

 e) They are all have a commission or assignment within the coven.
 This is like a “job description.”
 Some are assigned to destroy churches while some are assigned to recruit.